meg-gutshall/flatiron-curriculum-notes/rails/10-routes-and-resources/routing-and-nested-resources.md

 Rails gives us a way to make this a lot nicer.
 If we look again at our models, we see that an author `has_many :posts` and a post `belongs_to :author`.
 Since a post can logically be considered a _child_ object to an author, it can also be considered a _nested resource_ of an author for routing purposes.
 Nested resources give us a way to document that parent/child relationship in our routes and, ultimately, our URLs.

-Let's get back into `routes.rb`, delete the two routes we just added, adn recreate them as nested resources.
+Let's get back into `routes.rb`, delete the two routes we just added, and recreate them as nested resources.
 We should end up with something like this:

 ```ruby
 # config/routes.rb